medic/cht-docs/content/en/apps/guides/data/csv-to-docs.md

 ```
 ##### Link to a parent document already existing in the database
 You may wish to link the new record to a parent document that already exists in the database that was created in the past.
 Get the UUID of the existing parent document and place it in the column named `parent._id`.
-Get the rest of the the parent UUIDs in the hierarchy and track them in separate columns.
-It is important to track all levels of the hierarchy as certain features (e.g Tasks) in the configuration could be directly referencing a UUID deeper in the hierrarchy.
+Get the rest of the the parent UUIDs in the hierarchy lineage and track them in separate columns.
+It is important to track all levels of the hierarchy as certain app features (e.g Tasks) in the configuration could be directly referencing a UUID deeper in the hierrarchy.

 For example, a parent document below can be linked as shown in the table
 ```json